 Refill the Tub

-Before refilling the spa, pour a full bottle of Metal Gon evenly around the spa’s edge.
+Before refilling the spa, pour a full bottle of Fresh Start evenly around the spa’s edge.
 Put the filters back in place, then use a hose to refill the tub.
 Once the tub is full, turn on the power supply and run the spa for a full 24 hours.

-Remove the filters again after this 24 hour period and give them a rinse to remove any of the metals that might have been filtered out since the Metal Gon was added.
+Remove the filters again after this 24 hour period and give them a rinse to remove any of the metals that might have been filtered out since the Fresh Start was added.

 Add the Proper Startup Chemicals

 Bring a sample of your spa’s water to a local Zagers store to be tested, and adjust the pH, total alkalinity, and total hardness as needed.
 Insert a new mineral cartridge in the filter.
-Pour 1.5 tablespoons of chlorine concentrate into the tub for every 250 gallons of water.
+Pour half teaspoon of SpaGuard Chlorinating Concentrate into the hot tub for every 100 gallons of water.

 Allow the water to circulate with the new chemicals.
 Wait for the chlorine to test at a safe level (ideally between 1 and 3 ppm) before enjoying a soak in your spa’s brand new water.
 After all that work, you deserve a little relaxation!